zyzshishui/slime/README.md

 ### Environment Setup

-Based on the `zhuzilin/slime:latest` image (pre-installed with SGLang 0.4.7 and Megatron):
+Based on the `zhuzilin/slime:latest` image (pre-installed with latest SGLang and Megatron):

 ```bash
 docker run --rm --gpus all --ipc=host --shm-size=16g \